dchest/dchest.com/posts/2016/2016-11-18-nextcloud.md

-I recently set up my own [Nextcloud](https://nextcloud.com) server to enable synching of contacts, calendars and files between my laptop and Android smartphone.
+I recently set up my own [Nextcloud](https://nextcloud.com) server to enable synching of contacts, calendars and files between my laptop and Android smartphone without intermediaries.
 Here are the client tools I used.

 <!--more-->